AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 another plugin developed by the Material Theme team.
 This is in order to encourage developers to develop _Icon Themes_, as the plugin is now free of icons.

-**Q**: **I've downloaded a theme from the Plugins Page, and now I'm seeing texts that are not themed, or checkboxes that are wrongly colored, etc…**
+**Q**: **I've downloaded a theme from the Plugins Page, and now I'm seeing texts that aren't themed, or checkboxes that are wrongly colored, etc…**

 **A**: This is because these are native themes, and such themes use the Theme API provided by JetBrains rather than the API used by the Material Themes.
 Even though the plugin tries to convert it to its own format, it won't be as good as the originals.